- Acorns aren’t safe for dogs to eat ❌

 - Other toxic plants include yew, red maple, and jade ⚠️

 - If your dog eats acorns, take them to a vet as soon as possible ⚠️

-Acorns contain tannins – bitter chemicals that are produced by plants to deter herbivores.
+No, dogs can’t eat acorns because they contain tannins – bitter chemicals that are produced by plants to deter herbivores.
 Can dogs eat acorns without getting sick?
 They will usually cause stomach upset and, in more severe cases, permanent liver damage and kidney failure.
-They are also hard and sharp and can cause an intestinal obstruction.
+Acorns are also hard and sharp and can cause an intestinal obstruction.

 How Poisonous Are Acorns to Dogs?